Kirkwood, New York: History

 c.
 1781, Jonathan Fitch built a water-powered gristmill at what is present-day Fivemile Point, becoming the first settler to live in the area.
 Many others arrived in the years following and settled on the Susquehanna River, enabling the area (which was then a part of the larger town of Conklin) to develop into a location more suitable for an agrarian lifestyle.
 Evidence of pre-colonial history can be found in the form of Native American artifacts along the river, many of which can still be found today.

 Prior to the separation of the two communities, modern day Kirkwood was a part of Conklin, New York.
 However, the two areas were separated by the Susquehanna River, and this made carrying out government duties very difficult.
 The onset of inclement weather during a large part of the year only exacerbated the issue (In spite of advances in infrastructure during the 19th century, including the eventual construction of a bridge between both communities), and as a result, it was decided that Kirkwood would be established as an independent community in November 1859.
 The town of Conklin, however, would maintain its existence on the southern side of the Susquehanna as a separate entity.

 In June 2006 and September 2011, parts of the town, including hundreds of homes, were damaged when the Susquehanna River overflowed its banks.

 Geography

 According to the United States Census Bureau, the town has a total area of 80.8 km2, of which 79.8 km2 is land and 1.0 km2, or 1.27%, is water.

 The southern town line is the state line of Pennsylvania at Susquehanna County, Pennsylvania.

-The Susquehanna River forms the western border.
+The Susquehanna River forms the western border, the main course of which passes west of Berkalew Island which is part of the town.
 U.S. Route 11 and Interstate 81 pass through the town, following the course of the Susquehanna.
 Interstate 86/New York State Route 17 passes across the north part of the town.